 [The Sportsman](https://www.thesportsmanpub.com) is a homely pub nestled in the heart of mid-Sussex.
 Kids are made to feel very welcome.
 And because it’s a country pub, there is stacks of parking and a fab garden with a play area plus lots of space inside.
 I spied a box of toys for rainy days but as my two are iPad junkies and the pub has WiFi, Netflix and trashy apps, ahoy.
 Just don’t forget their headphones.
 The menu’s pretty diverse.
 You can max out the English or opt for baked eggs tapas with chorizo and potatoes.
 Although, they don’t have a specific kids’ menu for brunch the pick and mix breakfast selection does the job nicely.
 I love that they use Lindfield Coffee Works beans and have an overflowing community noticeboard at the entrance.
 A super friendly local’s local.

-, Brighton Moksha won the 2019 Bravo Award for best brunch in Brighton.
+A firm favourite that had to included in our ‘Brunch ideas with children in Sussex’- Brighton Moksha.
+They won the 2019 Bravo Award for best brunch in Brighton.
 And I can see why.
 It’s very, very good.
 The brunch menu at Moksha is vast.
 There are loads of options, including plenty of vegan options, not just token avo on toast.
 The 3 kids’ brunch options are pretty classic crowd-pleasers.
 And if you have a breakfast hater, there are lots of other snacks and lunches.
 The atmosphere is very Brighton.
 And I’ve got a big soft spot for my old stomping ground.
 It’s super friendly, chaotic and buzzy in a way I’ve only really experienced in Brighton.
 There’s a diverse mix of families, couples, and groups of 20-something friends – everyone welcome.
 You might have to wait for a table, but I would.
 It’s worth it for the divine pancake stacks.

 So, there you have it.
 Start the weekend the right way with a family brunch of dreams.